sahana/eden/docs/en/docs/installation.rst

 Official download page
 ``````````````````````

-.. note:: The download section in the official website is not available yet.

 The are several ways to download e-cidadania.
-The most simple of them is going to
+The most simple of them is going
-the `downloads <http://ecidadania.org/downloads>`_ page in the website and download
+to the `downloads <http://ecidadania.net/en/download/>`_ page in the website
-the latest stable or development versions, ready to use.
+and download the latest stable or development versions, ready to use.

 GitHub packages
 ```````````````